 - And Indian rates of $10-$80 per hour are quite attractive

 Great!
-Now we know who wins the contest of the highest Mobile App Development Price 2016!
+Now we know the cost of creating an app.
 What’s next?

 III.
 How much does an iPhone / Android app cost?